 Having exhausted both desirable avenues of brownie baking, viz. an average brownie and gluten-free brownies, it seemed a good idea to combine two of my favourite desserts into one delicious amalgam.
 There are various methods by which one may achieve a cheesecake brownie, but this seems to be the best.
+I personally prefer making my own cheese using the cheesemaker homemade cheese press kit as I like my cheese to be unprocessed, but you can choose the cheese you want to use as per your liking.
 For instance, some recipes call for a layer of cheesecake to be spread between two layers of brownie, in the same way as a sandwich is made.
 However, although this ensures that every bite contains an equal amount of cheesecake mixture, the flavour doesn’t achieve uniformity in any way at all, something which I desire in a cheesecake brownie.
 The other benefit of following this particular method is that one easily achieves a certain aesthetic pleasantness.

 Everyone and their proverbial uncle appear to have made chocolate chip (chunk) cookies, in one form or another, this summer.
 I guess I’m rather late to the “party”, however, my offering may be last, but it certainly isn’t least.
 These cookies are prefixed as American in style as they have a soft and sugary texture to them, as opposed to the brittle nature of the British style cookie.
 Indeed, although it pains this British traditionalist to admit it, the American style of cookie is far superior to the style adopted this side of “the pond”, as it were.